Homicide Lawyer in Orlando, Central Florida

 - Vehicular Homicide occurs when a person drives a vehicle in a reckless manner that is likely to cause death or great bodily harm, and someone is actually killed as a result of such driving.

 The State typically assigns very experienced law enforcement officers and prosecutors to investigate, prosecute and handle homicide cases.
 Law enforcement typically utilizes very advanced technology, science and methods when they conduct homicide investigations and prosecutions.
-That is why it is critical and vital to retain an extremely experienced, aggressive and reputable homicide criminal defense lawyer and Law Firm to defend these type of cases.
+That is why it is critical and vital to retain an experienced homicide criminal defense lawyer and Law Firm to defend you on your murder charges.

 Defense of a Homicide or Murder Case

 Another form of "Excusable Homicide" is when the suspect is legally insane.
-This occurs when the accused suffers from a mental illness that causes them to not appreciate the consequences of their action and not know the difference between right and wrong when the act occurs.
+This occurs when the accused suffers from a mental illness that doesn’t allow them to appreciate the consequences of their actions or difference between right and wrong when the act occurs.

 Misidentification of the defendant is far more common than most people realize.
 It has been reported and studied that the least reliable type of evidence is eyewitness identification.
 It can be crucial to fully evaluate, investigate and question the validity and strength of any witness, especially that of an eyewitness.

 Scientific and forensic evidence has often become essential to both the prosecution and defense of homicide cases.
 DNA testing, blood splattering, accident/incident reconstruction, entomology, ballistic testing, fingerprint analysis and decomposition studies are but a few of the areas in which a skilled defense attorney may be called upon to address and utilize in the defense of a homicide case.